-Compared to some other regions of the world where the mobile broadband migration largely skipped 3G technology to move directly to 4G technology, 3G and advanced 3G have been considered in Europe as a response to the demand for mobile broadband data and have been supported by policy initiatives.
+Compared to some other regions of the world where the mobile broadband migration largely skipped 3G technology to move directly to 4G technology.
+3G and advanced 3G have been considered in Europe as a response to the demand for mobile broadband data and have been supported by policy initiatives.
+Member States are supporting these policy objectives such as the Digital Agenda 2020 at national level.
+Mobile broadband is one of the components for achieving these objectives and Member States are determining at national level the optimum approach (for example mobile, fixed or satellite) to best meet the strategic objectives.